 During times of crisis, our students need extra support to help them manage their mental health and process their emotions.
-Thanks to funding from the state of Michigan, we’re launching our new Michigan Cares program to provide FREE lessons and videos to K-12 students, parents, and educators on developing critical skills required for mental, social, and emotional wellbeing.
+Thanks to funding from the state of Michigan, we’re launching our new Michigan Cares program to provide over 1,300 FREE lessons and videos to K-12 students, parents, and educators on developing critical skills required for mental, social, and emotional wellbeing.

 Powered by the Michigan Virtual Learning Continuity Workgroup, this website houses a collection of tools and resources intended to support and empower teachers and school leaders as they design remote and blended learning experiences for their students during the COVID-19 pandemic and beyond.

 This interactive self-assessment tool asks teachers to evaluate their readiness to effectively reach and teach students in a remote or blended learning environment.
 Upon filling out this checklist, teachers will receive an automated playlist of PD options based on their unique growth areas.

 Trying to decide which learning management system (LMS) is the right fit for your school or district?
 Unsure if now is the best time to implement one?
 Curious about how popular LMSs compare to one another?
 This free guide can help you answer these questions and determine which path forward will be best for your students and staff.

 You can use this repository to find, share, and rate both free and paid digital content options that can be used in your K-12 classroom.
 Because this repository is crowd-sourced, each resource listed has been submitted by a fellow educator who believes in the value of this resource to meet the unique learning needs of K-12 students.

 For the duration of these closures, Michigan Virtual will be offering the content of over 70 of our high-quality online courses FREE to educators and parents as a resource to supplement student learning.

 This course content includes all digital lessons; however, it does not include assessments and is non-credit bearing.
 It is intended to provide educators and parents with enrichment materials they can use to keep students engaged and learning during school closures.